openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/zfs-installation.md

 $ zpool create zfspv-pool `losetup -f /tmp/disk.img --show`
 ```

-Once the ZFS Pool is created, verify the pool via zpool status command, you should see something like this:
+Once the ZFS Pool is created, verify the pool via zpool status command, you should see the command similar as below:

 ```
 $ zpool status